-To tender for government contracts in Kenya this year, you will need to provide various documents as part of the tendering process.
+To bid for tenders and contracts in Kenya for financial year 2024, you will need to provide various documents as part of the tendering process.
 The specific documents required may vary depending on the nature and value of the contract, but some of the most commonly required documents include:

 - Certificate of Incorporation or Business Registration Certificate.